Donald Trump Jr mocked after trying to explain Godfather reference at Jan 6 hearing

 A Twitter user also noted that “the room laughed mockingly at his answer” when Mr Trump Jr said “go all in” was a Godfather reference.

-Much of Thursday’s hearing involved first-hand accounts from White House staffers like Cassidy Hutchinson and Pat Cipollone as well as Matt Pottinger, the former deputy national security adviser.
+Much of Thursday’s hearing involved first-hand accounts from White House officials like Cassidy Hutchinson and Pat Cipollone as well as Matt Pottinger, the former deputy national security adviser.

 The hearing also showed Mr Trump refusing to say he “lost the election” in new footage in which he was seen rehearsing his speech.